Updated April 2020!

 I love dessert!
 The taro root desserts (the purple ones) were awesome, and I’ve only ever seen taro anything on Pacific islands!
 An Asian-influenced ingredient is green tea, or matcha, so that’s what the green cake roll is in the top right corner.
 The cinnamon rolls were the biggest I’d ever seen–at least as big as my head!
 I didn’t have one, but it was worth taking a picture of!
 I found the chocolate covered banana chips at a local chocolate shop in the Chamorro Village near our hotel.
 I had to eat it fast because it was melting quickly!

 So what do you think?
 Ready to eat your way through Guam yet?
+Check out everything you need to know about Guam on my Pacific Islands Page!

 Love this post?
 Pin it for later!